 Although influencers are a terrific option for every brand and industry, there continues to be a lot of influencers out there that are not helpful.
 They ‘look’ like they can do a good job for you and your brand but fail to do so when it comes to it.
 Why?
 This is because many people that are claiming to be ‘influencers’ are opting to ‘fake it before they make it’.
 Pardon the cliché.

 People are posing as influencers, buying fake followers and fake engagements.
 Due to this, brands are paying influencers to place their brands among phony followings with phony content engagements.
 As a result, many marketers are developing very damaging and false interpretations of applying an influencer marketing strategy.

 Luckily, as mentioned before, effective influencers do exist!
 But identifying effective influencers is not as simple as you may think.
 Simply scrolling on Instagram, Twitter, Facebook, and YouTube is not enough.
 Even searching through influencer marketing platforms is not enough – That is because there are no influencer marketing software or platforms that have developed good enough algorithms to measure influence.

 How do you identify effective influencers?

-We’ve found that on average, 3% of influencers (Chromo-Influencers™) are more effective than the other 97%.
+We’ve found that on average, 3% of influencers (Chromo-Influencers®) are typically more effective than the other 97%.

 After an analysis of previous influencer marketing campaigns conducted by PMYB and others, PMYB came to the discovery that certain influencers perform a lot better than the average influencer.
-In fact 3% of the influencers were over 4x more effective than the other 97% of influencers.
+In fact, on average we found 3% of the influencers to be 4x more effective than the other 97% of influencers in achieving KPI goals.

 During the analysis, our team at PMYB found recurring trends in the data among the top 3% of influencers.
 We actually discovered that the top 3% rated highly among 46 elements (known as Chromo-Factors).
 Chromo-Factors include their use of influential body language, as well as the levels of genuine audience engagement on their content.